ronyan/VATCANSitu/README.md

 The latest nightly build is available at appveyor (click the badge below, then "Artifact" and download the dll).
 Will have the most up to date development features.

+Features in the Nightly Build:

+Halo tool and PTL menus now implemented and match the real-world UI.
+PTL length can be modified.
+Altitude filter menu UI now more closely resembles the real-world counterpart.
+NARDS tags can now be displayed on tower screens (WIP as of FEB08) Fixes in the electronic radar release system

 [![Build status](https://ci.appveyor.com/api/projects/status/github/ronyan/VATCANSitu?branch=master)](https://ci.appveyor.com/project/ronyan/vatcansitu)

 ### Latest Version 0.4.0.1 02JAN2021